Bishop Steven A. Miller

 Bishop Miller met his wife Cindy in 1988 while he was serving on the religion faculty at Central Methodist College in Fayette, Missouri and she was Assistant Director of Admissions at the school.
 They married in 1989 and have two daughters.
 In 2004 Bishop Miller was awarded the Doctor of Divinity (honoris causa) by the General Theological Seminary.

 He served as co-chair of the Moravian-Episcopal Dialogue which drafted the full communion proposal "Finding our Delight" adopted by the 76th General Convention of the Episcopal Church in 2009 and by the Northern and Southern Provinces of the Moravian Church in 2010.
 Bishop Miller was the preacher at the service inaugurating the full communion agreement held at Central Moravian Church, Bethlehem, Pennsylvania on February 10, 2011.
 In 2012, he was named Episcopal co-chair of the Moravian Episcopal Coordinating Committee which oversees the full communion relationship.

-Bishop Miller is a founding member of Bishops United Against Gun Violence.
+Bishop Miller is a founding member and co-convener of Bishops United Against Gun Violence.
 Other work for the larger Church has included membership on the Lutheran Episcopal Coordinating Committee, the House of Bishops Theology Committee, the Standing Committee on Ecumenical and Interfaith Relations., and the Standing Commission on Liturgy and Music.
 This past Triennium he as served on The Episcopal Church’s Task Force on Marriage.
 He is a member of the Board of Trustees of The General Theological Seminary, St. John’s on the Lake, St. John’s Northwestern Military